 Have the design open on your screen.

-You can easily design your own appliques with Brother Luminaire machine.
-But in this tutorial I will not show you how to create designs with Luminaire but how to actually make the applique with the machine using an already created design.
+You can easily design your own appliques with the Brother Luminaire machine.
+But in this tutorial, I will not show you how to create designs with Luminaire but how to actually make the applique with the machine using an already created design.

 I designed this applique myself and you can download the free design from my resource library if you are a subscriber to my newsletter.

 Also, I am not going to show you how to make this whole thing – this hot pad or mug rug (whatever you call it).
 I will just show you how to make an applique and in this case, the applique is the sunglasses.

 Note: Some of the links on this page are affiliate links.
 This means I will receive a commission if you order a product through one of my links.
 I only recommend products I believe in and use myself.

 You will need to transfer the applique design from your computer to your embroidery machine.
 On Brother Luminaire you can transfer designs through WI-FI.
 But a USB drive is also a good option.
 This is the fancy USB drive I use for my embroidery projects.

 Choose your fabric combinations and embroidery threads you want to use for making an applique with an embroidery machine